BananaPuncher714/LethalQuantities/README.md

 Exceptions:
 - The `OutsideEnemies.cfg` option `SpawnChanceRange` has a hardcoded value of `3` in-game, and cannot be changed
+- The `DaytimeEnemies.cfg` does not use `SpawnFalloffCurve` when calculating the total rarity.
 </details>
 <details>
 <summary>Scrap</summary>